CTWalk/Kick_off/Playwright/`wait` for element .md

 // Within that container, wait for a child element with the specified visible text to be visible. await container.waitForSelector('text="menu_child_text"', { state: 'visible' });
 ````

+The $ function is a shorthand for `page.querySelector` in the Playwright API.
+It selects the first element matching the given selector string within the page.
+When using $ on an elementHandle (which represents an element), it searches for a child element that matches the given selector within that parent element.